brajeshwar/brajeshwar.github.io/_posts/2008/2008-03-14-beau-ambur-acquires-flashforward.md

----
-layout: post
-title: Beau Ambur acquires FlashForward
+# Beau Ambur acquires FlashForward
----

 Few days back, Beau Ambur, CEO of Metaliq, announced the acquisition of the Flashforward Conference and Film Festival.
 Metaliq will be a Flashforward Conference premier sponsor.
 The next conference is scheduled for August 20-22, 2008 in San Francisco.